Centennial Tunnel (Aringay)

-The Centennial Tunnel is a tunnel in Aringay, La Union, Philippines.
+The Centennial Tunnel is an abandoned railway tunnel in Aringay, La Union, Philippines.
 The tunnel is 500 m long and 7.5 m wide.

 Background

 The Centennial Tunnel was meant to be part of a passenger railway line which would connect Aringay to Baguio.
 The railway line's construction began in 1911 by British firm Manila Railway Co.
 (MRC) Ltd. The Aringay station was completed in 1912.
 Construction of the tunnel itself in 1913 would begin.
 However World War I forced MRC to abandoned the project.

 During the Japanese occupation of the Philippines of World War II, the Imperial Japanese Army used the tunnel as a headquarters.
 The tunnel later became a popular site for treasure hunters who believe that the structure houses the supposed Yamashita's gold.

 The tunnel was given the name "Centennial Tunnel" in 2013.